Septic Tank Inspection ServicesFull Septic Tank Inspections in Woodstock & Metro Atlanta GA

 Performing Home and Business Drain Field Replacements

 As the homeowner, there are a number of things you can do to make sure you have a clean inspection.
-The most important is to watch what goes into the system.
-For instance, food scraps placed in a garbage disposal.
-It’s best not to install one or use one in your kitchen as it creates a type of waste that is not easy for your septic system to handle.
+The most important is to watch what goes into the septic system.
+For instance, you should be cautious of food scraps placed in a garbage disposal.
+It’s best not to install one or use one in your kitchen as it creates a type of solid waste that is not easy for your septic system to handle.